ICI3D/DAIDD/participants/index.md

 title: Participants
 subtitle: DAIDD 2025 Participants
 ---
-{: .shadow }The link needs to be updated
+{: .shadow} The link needs to be updated

 Download the participants list [here](./participantList).
 Note that you must have access to the DAIDD Participants Team in Microsoft Teams to access this link.